ewquon/waketracking/README.md

-# waketracking
+# SAMWICH Box
-SAMWICH Box: A Python-based toolbox for Simulated And Measured Wake Identification and CHaracterization
+A Python-based toolbox for Simulated And Measured Wake Identification and CHaracterization

 To get started, try running the notebooks in the demo subdirectory.
 Note that the contour-based wake trackers depend on the cv2 module from the OpenCV Open